ropensci/roweb3/content/blog/2023-06-23-ropensci-news-digest-june-2023/index.md

 ### Other topics

 * [rOpenSci Champions Program Teams: Meet César and Marc](/blog/2023/06/23/ropensci-news-digest-june-2023) by Cesar Luis Aybar Camacho, and Marc Choisy.
-Introducing Champions and Mentors - Cesar Luis Aybar Camacho and Marc Choisy.

 * [Meeting the Stars of the R-Universe: PEcAn, an Open Source Project to Take Care of the Planet](/blog/2023/06/23/ropensci-news-digest-june-2023) by Yanina Bellini Saibene, Alejandra Bellini, Lucio Casalla, and Steffi LaZerte.
 Climate change and research in this area have diverse and complex data that demand increasingly complex analysis models.
 The PEcAn project works to develop this ability.
 Other languages: <a href='/es/blog/2023/06/06/r-universe-stars-4-es' lang='es'>Conociendo a las estrellas del Universo R: PEcAn, un proyecto de código abierto para cuidar el planeta (es)</a>.

+* [rOpenSci News Digest, June 2023](/blog/2023/06/23/ropensci-news-digest-june-2023) by The rOpenSci Team. keywords from the content.